NickMcWay/InFrame/TERMS_OF_USE.md

-# Cofy Terms of Use
+# InFrame Terms of Use

 **Effective date:** September 16, 2025

 ## 1. Acceptance
-By installing, accessing, or using Cofy ("App"), you agree to these Terms of Use ("Terms").
+By installing, accessing, or using InFrame ("App"), you agree to these Terms of Use ("Terms").
 If you do not agree, do not use the App.

 ## 2. Beta Status
 The App is currently provided as a beta preview.
 Features may change, may contain bugs, and your content may be lost.
 We make no guarantees of uptime, data retention, or compatibility.